sukster/evtx2json/README.md

 # Ingest .json to SIEM:
 In order to ingest the JSON file into Azure Sentinel, you can use this script from Roberto Rodriguez (@Cyb3rWard0g): https://github.com/Cyb3rWard0g/azure-loganalytics-api-clients/blob/master/powershell/ala-powershell-data-producer.ps1

+Example:
-Example: powershell.exe -ExecutionPolicy Bypass .\ala-powershell-data-producer.ps1 -WorkspaceId xyz123 -WorkspaceSharedKey xyz123 -LogType "test123" -f .\sample.json -v
+powershell.exe -ExecutionPolicy Bypass .\ala-powershell-data-producer.ps1 -WorkspaceId xyz123 -WorkspaceSharedKey xyz123 -LogType "test123" -f .\sample.json -v

+As for Splunk, you can use the built-in "Add Data" tool in Splunk GUI and upload the .json log file.